sindresorhus/awesome-npm/readme.md

 ### Run scripts

 You can easily [run scripts](https://docs.npmjs.com/cli/run-script) using npm by adding them to the `"scripts"` field in package.json and run them with `npm run <script-name>`.
 Run `npm run` to see available scripts.
-Binaries of locally install packages are made available in the [PATH](https://en.wikipedia.org/wiki/PATH_(variable)), so you can run them by name. `npm run foo` will also run `prefoo` and `postfoo` if defined.
+Binaries of locally install packages are made available in the [PATH](https://en.wikipedia.org/wiki/PATH_(variable)), so you can run them by name.

 ```json
 {